armijnhemel/binaryanalysis-ng-maintenance/database/README-NSRL.txt

-The NSRL forensics database can be found at:
+The NSRL forensics data sets can be found at:

 https://www.nist.gov/software-quality-group/national-software-reference-library-nsrl

-The main contents of NSRL are published as multiple ISO images, each containing a few CSV files.
-NSRL version 2.65 (June 2019) has the following sets:
+The main contents of NSRL are published as multiple ISO images, each containing CSV files.
+NSRL version 2.71 (December 2020) has the following sets:

 * modern
-* android
+* android (modern Android applications)
 * iOS
 * legacy